Collapsing Taylor Mode Automatic Differentiation: JAX Benchmark

 \paragraph{Results (Laplacian).} The left column of \cref{fig:jax-benchmark} visualizes the performance of the three implementations.
 We fit linear functions to each of them and report the cost incurred by adding one more datum to the batch in \cref{tab:jax-benchmark}.
 From them, we draw the following conclusions:

-\begin{enumerate} \item \textbf{Performance is consistent between PyTorch and JAX.} Although our PyTorch implementation does not leverage compilation, the values reported in \cref{tab:benchmark,tab:jax-benchmark} are consistent and differ by at most a factor of two (in rare cases).
+\begin{enumerate} \item \textbf{Performance is consistent between PyTorch and JAX.} Although our PyTorch implementation does not leverage compilation, the values reported in \cref{tab:benchmark,tab:jax-benchmark} are consistent and only in rare cases differ by a factor of more than two.
 This confirms that our PyTorch-based implementation of Taylor mode is reasonably efficient, and that the presented performance results in the main text are transferable to other frameworks like JAX.

 \item \textbf{Our implementation of collapsed Taylor mode based on graph rewrites in PyTorch achieves consistent speed-up with the Laplacian-specific implementation in JAX.} Specifically, we observe that collapsed Taylor mode/forward Laplacian use roughly half the runtime of nested 1\textsuperscript{st}-order AD (compare \cref{tab:benchmark,tab:jax-benchmark}).
 This supports our argument that our collapsed Taylor is indeed a generalization of the forward Laplacian, \ie, the latter does not employ additional tricks (leveraging sparsity could also be applied to our approach but we are not aware of a drop-in implementation).
 It also illustrates that the savings we report in PyTorch carry over to other frameworks like JAX.